 Meaning "grain and other cultivated plants grown and harvested" (especially "the grain yield of one year") is from early 14c. (in Anglo-Latin from early 13c.).
 Probably this sense development is via the verbal meaning "cut off the top of a plant" (c.
 1200).

 From the notion of "top" comes the sense "upper part of a whip," hence "handle of a whip" (1560s), hence "a kind of whip used by horsemen in the hunting field" (1857).
 "It is useful in opening gates, and differs from the common whip in the absence of a lash" [Century Dictionary].

 General sense of "anything gathered when ready or in season" is from 1570s.
 Meaning "a thick, short head of hair" is from 1795.
 Meaning "top or highest part of anything" is from late 14c.
 In Middle English crop and rote "the whole plant, crop and root," was figurative of totality or perfection.
 Crop-circle is attested by 1974.

-"cut off the top of a plant," c.
-1200, from crop (n.).
-The general meaning of "to cut off" is mid-15c.
-Related: Cropped; cropping.
+c.
+1200, "cut off the top of a plant," from crop (n.).
+Mid-14c. in reference to animals feeding on plants.
+The general meaning of "to cut off" is attested from mid-15c.
+Meaning "cut off a part of (the ear of an animal) as a mark of identification is from c.
+1600.
+In reference to clipping of cloth, by 1711.
 Women's fashion crop top is attested from 1984.